 The health and well-being of our guests, staff and neighbours is always our top priority.
 In the words of the provincial plan: "BC's Restart is a careful, four-step plan focused on protecting people and safely getting life back to normal."

 We have opened our RV and camping facilities with a healthy plan for private, family-oriented rest and relaxation.

-The BC government announced on March 29 a three-week "circuit breaker" with additional pandemic restrictions.
-The Sorrento Centre is committed to meet and exceed public health and WorkSafeBC requirements and we are immediately implementing all new measures that apply to our Centre to ensure the health and well-being of our staff, guests and neighbours.
+We will start to welcome small groups on our main campus, and gradually increase the numbers in line with the official rules from public health officials.
+Check back regularly as we update our plans to conform with the public helath rules.
+The Sorrento Centre is committed to meet and exceed public health and WorkSafeBC requirements.
+We monitor the rules and restrictions and are implement all measures that apply to our Centre to ensure the health and well-being of our staff, guests and neighbours.

-We developed a comprehensive public health plan in the spring of 2020 to guide us through the gradual re-opening of our Centre from late June to mid-November of 2020.
-Our plan was reviewed and approved by WorkSafeBC and it is being constantly being reviewed and updated.
+Our comprehensive pandemic plan for 2021 will be based on the latest public health rules and guidelines.
+We will build on the comprehensive public health plan we created in the spring of 2020 to guide us through the gradual re-opening of our Centre from late June to mid-November of 2020.
+Our 2020 plan was reviewed and approved by WorkSafeBC.

 We expect that our successful 2020 plan will serve as the basis for our gradual re-opening in 2021, along with any new measures required by public health officials.
 Our 2020 plan included:

 You'll find more information about our 2020 pandemic plan below, and in the attached documents.

 A phased approach in 2020: